Bug Tracker

 I can't think of any good way to solve this issue.
 The number of ways that margin could be causing this are numerous.
 Basically you need the previous visible elements margin-bottom (or parent margin-top if no previous visible) margin to determine a negative margin top to animate to instead of zero, and then you'll need the next visible elements margin-top or its parents margin-bottom to determine your negative margin bottom.
 All that is not going to be a small amount of code...
 We MIGHT be able to pluginize a fix for it, but I think its going to be too large to fix if this is still considered an odd edge case.

-• Summary changed from slideDown and slideUp "jump" at the beginning and end (respectively) to slideDown/slideUp "jump" when surrounding elements define margin
+Summary: slideDown and slideUp "jump" at the beginning and end (respectively)slideDown/slideUp "jump" when surrounding elements define margin

 ~just thinking out loud here: what if at the end of the animation we set the top border to "1px solid transparent" and the margin-top to "-1px"?
 Is that a crazy hack?~